15 Hardboiled/American Crime Essentials

 The Day of the Jackal Frederick Forsyth (1971) Influenced by reportage, Forsyth’s style occasionally lacks flair, but the story is eminently worthy.
 The movie is even better than the book.

 An Unsuitable Job for a Woman P.D.
-James (1972) While unquestionably popular and important, I’ve never really gotten into James, who has neither the insight of Ruth Rendell or the glamor of Colin Dexter.
+James (1972) While unquestionably popular and important, for my money James has neither the insight of Ruth Rendell or the glamor of Colin Dexter.
 I looked at the celebrated Unsuitable especially for this list and thought the plot much better than the prose.
 Perhaps in the end I just hear the music of Americans better?
 Nicholas Blake, Christiana Brand, Reginald Hill, and Martha Grimes are just a few of the other English mystery masters that should be here, but I’ve just never read much of any of them.

 Goodbye to an Old Friend Brian Freemantle (1973) Later his Charlie Muffin books would do pretty well, but Freemantle’s solid first non-series espionage novel should be better known.